Upcoming Election Dates & Registration Deadlines

 For more information, you can utilize the American Association of People With Disabilities (AAPD) resource.

-In order to be registered to vote in an election, you need to be registered by 5:00 p.m., or the normal close of business of any public building where registration is allowed, whichever is later, on the fourth Wednesday prior to the election.
-If you register after such time, you are registered to vote in subsequent elections.
+In order to be registered to vote in an election, you need to be registered by the fourth Wednesday before the election.
+If you register after that time, you are registered to vote in the next elections.

 Not registered?
 Use our registration tool to fill out your application!